Please wait while flipbook is loading. For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.

 Since the beginning of the pandemic, the South African government has stated that its Covid-19 response will be rooted in ‘science and evidence’.
 It is important that Government was and is seeking expert input to inform its approach to the Covid-19 pandemic and to the rollout of a vaccination strategy.
 However, the Health Justice Initiative (HJI) believes that such expert advice should be disclosed promptly, and publicly available.
 The public has a right to know the information and processes that informed key decisions on vaccine selection and use, procurement, and prioritisation in this pandemic especially at a time of vaccine scarcity.

-The HJI launched two court cases that concern transparency and accountability and the public’s right to access information,” to point to the post with their media statement?
+The HJI launched two court cases that concern transparency and accountability and the public’s right to access information,”

 We want to know?